 The following day we were and had pancake breakfast before starting the trek to Ta Chai village.
 The morning was very foggy, more like we were inside a cloud, but it made for some awesome photos…

 We continued on up towards a tall waterfall, from where we could look out onto the terraces.

 We then crossed the river and entered the village, where a minibus took us back to Sapa town.

 I decided to extend my trip one more day and so stayed that night in a hotel in town and arranged to meet Sue again the following day (on the sly…) to join in the day visiting Cat Cat village.

 Unfortunately, this village felt completely staged and fake, and the whole road/path down to the village was lined with tourist shops and hawkers.
 We swam in the waterfall that was in the village, and watched a traditional dance, before climbing back up the mountain to the town.
 However, Sue took us cross country to avoid the roads and take the quicker (but much steeper) route.

 I took the time to speak to Sue about the fake village.
 She was pretty blunt about it and said it was, but that’s what people wanted to see.
 We talked about how in the end, it’s not so bad anyway, at least it helps preserve the culture of these hill tribes.

 Before the night bus back to Hanoi I treated myself to a full body massage, which was amazing and really helped after all the trekking.

 The bus back to Hanoi, I slept the whole way… perhaps it had something to do with being at the front, on a bottom bunk, in the aisle! …you live and learn…

 When I arrived in Hanoi I repacked my bag and threw out a lot of things!
-Living for the last 4 days with my day pack really changed my attitude, although I still have my hairdryer and epilator!
+Living for the last 4 days with my day pack and only a handful of things really changed my attitude, although I still have my hairdryer and epilator!
 Hahaha

 Post originally published on https://libbytesasia.travellerspoint.com/